 - Connector: The connector fosters collaboration and cross-pollination by growing personal relationships and networks among purpose-driven leaders and organizations.
 Example: Stacy Abrams

 - Conservator: The conservator protects, maintains, or revives the existing aspects of the world that still serve us.
-This might be someone who urges us to acknowledge and leverage the beauty in the status quo or someone seeking to rekindle lost customs.
 Example: Tyson Yunkaporta

 - Entrepreneur: The entrepreneur creates and grows new products and organizations.
 This might be someone launching a business, non-profit, or collective.
 Example: Yvon Chouinard